dmitribodiu/90-days-challenge/algorithms.md

     The secret to having the leaves constantly be on the same level is to have the `tree grow upward` instead of down from the root

-    You insert values into a node, when you more than 2b - 1 values in a node get an item in the center of the ordered array that contains values and create a new parent node with this value, you you already have a parent node, add to it this value, if i'ts full, take the middle value from there and go upwards again to create parent/add values to existing.
+    You insert values into a node, when you have more than 2b - 1 values in a node get an item in the center of the ordered array that contains values and create a new parent node with this value, you already have a parent node, add to it this value, if i'ts full, take the middle value from there and go upwards again to create parent/add values to existing.
 `Deletion`
-    When deleting you need to consider 4 cases:
+    When deleting you need to consider many:
         1. Deleting a leaf value - just delete
         2. Deleting non-leaf value
-            find a predecessor in subtree and put it in place of the value predecessor can be found as the largest value in the left subtree or smalles int the right subtree.
-(Note when you replace a predecessor you technically deleting it from the previous place so you need to find a predecessor for it as well unless it's a leaf node)
         3. Delete the last value in a child node
-            1. If you have "rich sibling"
-                Put value in child node from the parent node.
-                Get value from some other child and put it in the parent so that parent has the same number of values.
-            2. If you don't have a "rich sibling" you need to "merge" (advanced)
+        4. etc.

 # ■■■ Day 3
 # Introduction to Graphs